-Webb back for first Wales start in six years
+Webb back for first Wales start in three years

-Six Nations 2023: Rhys Webb back against Italy for first Wales start in six years
+Six Nations 2023: Rhys Webb back against Italy for first Wales start in three years

 Last updated on .From the section Welsh Rugby